 Automatic shotgun users have successive shots and have less recoil to compensate, however, reliability is an issue.
 Though modern automatic shotguns have largely cut the probability of jamming, the pump-actions simpler mechanisms still have an upper hand reliability-wise.

 The shotgun, despite its shorter range relative to the rifle, has a pretty big advantage when in the thick bush.
 Some of the best hunting you will be doing is going to be in thick vegetation.
 Here, coyotes will have a stronger sense of security because of the cover.
 To investigate anything that piques their interest they will have to get in close.
 This is an advantage you should take.

 Expand Your Reach

 You’ll often find a coyote or two being a pain for a farmer out in the country.
-So to add to your chances, you can ask for permission of land owners to hunt for coyotes within their property.
+So to add to your chances, you can ask for the permission of land owners to hunt for coyotes within their property.
 Coyotes are a known nuisance, so you’ll likely get an affirmative response.

 This’ll allow you to expand your hunting ground from open country to small tracks of private property owned by folks who have no love for the coyotes.
 Being related to dogs, they can spread a number of diseases that will hurt your dogs and potentially residents as well.

 The coyotes love to hang around agricultural land and areas with smaller livestock (that they will regularly prey on), so it’s a definite win-win for you and the landowner.
 Be sure to ask for permission, for one thing, it’s good manners, and it’s a protection against the off-chance of a lawsuit if you start shooting without permission on someone’s property.

 If you aren’t planning on eating them, furs and skulls of coyotes can fetch a pretty penny when sold in auctions.
 Depending on the type of fox and the quality of the pelt, a skin can score you anywhere in between $7-$68.
 Not a bad deal at all for an animal considered by farmers as a pest.